1.2 - Basic workflow

 Implement Git’s clone, add, status, commit, pull, and push operations on the command line. - Understanding what the commands are doing in relation to the different elements involved, is no trivial task.
 Further, this should be actively involved in the class activities.
 Building a basic but functional initial representation of Git system could be a major challenge of any Git course teaching the basic workflow.

-Explain where information is stored at each stage of that cycle. (extracted from The Carpentries) - This involves explicitly defining all the compartments the students should recognize to be able to use Git effectively (ie. what is the staging area
+Explain where information is stored at each stage of that cycle. (extracted from The Carpentries) - This involves explicitly defining all the compartments the students should recognize to be able to use Git effectively (ie. what is the staging area, the index, the repository and the working directory?)

 Mental Model